RomoL2/RegVar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of RegVar is to characterize 3'UTR variants into their potential regulatory elements.
+The goal of RegVar is to characterize 3'UTR single nucleotide variants into their potential regulatory elements.

 ## Installation
 First: You will need a command line to install RegVar; then it can be used in R. With a mac, use the terminal application.
 With a PC, you will need to download a terminal: https://learn.microsoft.com/en-us/windows/terminal/install.